puspakirana/424_puspakirana_gob2/sesi-05/4_tugas_login/readme.md

 go get github.com/howeyc/gopass

 ### Account Validation
-Account validation must use OR (||) operator because there might be a case that user input only one wrong data (either username/password).
-If we use AND (&&) operator for that condition, it will always return False.
+1. Checking with not equals to (!=) relational operator When we use not equals to (!=), account validation must use OR (||) logical operator because there might be a case that user input only one wrong data (either username/password).
+If we use AND (&&) logical operator for that condition, it will always return False.

 > if username != "Puspa" || p != "1234"

+2. Checking with equals to (==) relational operator When we use equals to (==), the operator that should be used is AND (&&) logical operator, because both data (username & password) must be true.
+AND (&&) logical opertaor will return False if one or both condition are not fulfilled.

+> if username == "Puspa" && p == "1234"

+Note:
+> Logical operators are related to truth table.
+Learn more here: <https://en.wikipedia.org/wiki/Truth_table>

 ### How to run the program
 1. Open terminal